EstebanMqz/Git-Basic-Commands/README.md

 # **Git Commands** &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)<br>
 The following is a list of git commands with common options and tags but many more are avaliable.<br>
-*Refer to documentation for more information.*
+*Refer to their documentation for more information.*

 <br/>